NeoLight1010/rust-introduction-devsu-lab/script.md

 In addition, the Rust type system allows the compiler to generate helpful error messages that guide you when your code doesn't compile.

+## 20. Modern tooling - Cargo

+Rust has many modern tools at its disposal.
+For example, we got Cargo, which is Rust's package manager, build tool, test runner and documentation generator.

+Cargo is even extensible via plugins that you can install using Cargo itself.

+## 21. Other tools

+Other available tools are:

+- Crates.io, which is Rust's package registry.
+- Rustfmt, which is Rust's official formatter, ensuring for consistent style accross your codebase.
+- Rust analyzer, which provides great IDE and editor support.
+- And Rustup, which is the official installer of the Rust toolchain, allowing you to install all of these tools from a single place.

+## 22. Learning material and community

+Finally, Rust also has a big community and material for learning.

+For example, you can learn Rust by reading the official Rust Book, or by following the Rust by Example website.
+You can also read any library's documentation from its automatically generated docs.
+Or you can ask for help from anyone in the big community of Rustaceans around the world.

+## 23. Enough talk!

+But enough talk!
+The moment that we've all been waiting for has come.

+## 24. Hands On!

+It's time to write our first project in Rust!

+## 25. What we're building

+We will be writing a simple terminal hangman game.
+If you want to see the finished project, you can go to the GitHub repo in github.com/NeoLight1010/hangman-rs.

+## 26. What we'll learn

+This simple projets will expose us to multiple Rust concepts, so we will learn things like:

+- Setting up a project.
+- Rust's basic syntax.
+- Basic error handling.
+- Enums, patter matching, traits, closures...
+- Using external crates.
+- Rust's module system.
+- Basic unit testings.
+- And more.

+So, let's get started!

+## [ Build project ]

+## 27. Finished project

+So, we've finished our project.
+Now what?

+Well, if you're interested in learning more about Rust, I can recommend some material that you can use.

+## 28. Some great material

+First, The Rust Programming Language book is a great place to start to learn Rust, from its basic usage, to the more advanced topics.

+Second, I recommend the *Let's Get Rusty* Youtube channel, which is a channel all dedicated to Rust where you will find guides for diverse topics about the language.

+I also recommend the talk *Type-Driven API Design in Rust*; an amazing talk that showcases how Rust's trait system can be a powerful tool for designing good APIs in Rust.

+Another talk that I highly recommend is *Whoops!
+I Rewrote it in Rust* by Brian Martin, in which Martin showcases how Rust was used at Twitter for rewriting an open source memory-caching tool, achieving even better results than with the pure C implementation.

+## 29. Challenges

+Finally, if you like learning by doing, I can recommend some challenges that will help you get hands-on experience working with Rust.

+You can create a simple Snake game using the Piston game engine; or, you can build a REST API using the Rocket web framework and the Diesel ORM; or, if you are a React developer, you might be interested in creating a WebAssembly web app using Yew; or you can create a cool CLI application using a crate like Cursive or tui-rs.

+The possibilities with Rust are endless!
+Because, although Rust's initial scope was systems programming, its amazing features has allowed it to be an excellent language for many other areas.

+With that, I have nothing else to say but...

+## 30. Thank you

+... thank you for attending this talk.
+I hope you have learned something new and I hope you now feel ready to jump into Rust and start creating amazing, fast, safe and reliable software.
+Thank you!

+So, if there are any questions, I'll be happy to answer them.